dexter0323/taxi-24-api/README.md

 ## Project setup

+This project follows the Clean Architecture pattern, promoting separation of concerns and scalability.
+It uses **Nest.js** for building server-side applications, **TypeScript** for enhanced code quality, **TypeORM** for database interactions, **Swagger** for API documentation, **Postgres** as the database, and Docker for containerization.

 ### Install `nvm` and Node.js

 Node.js is required to run the application.
 It is recommended to use `nvm` (Node Version Manager) to manage Node.js versions.
 Follow the steps below to install `nvm` and Node.js: